Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 The legal battle between Facebook and Instagram owner, Meta Platforms, and Israeli-based data collection company, Bright Data, revolves around the right of Bright Data to scrape data from Facebook and Instagram.

-On January 6, 2023, Meta sued Bright Data in California, alleging that the data collection company scraped data from its websites, allowed others to do so and tried to sell the information, violating Meta's terms of service.
+On January 6, 2023, Meta sued Bright Data in California, alleging that the data collection company scraped data from its websites, allowed others to do so and tried to sell the information, violating Meta's Terms of Service.

-Bright Data countered with a lawsuit against Meta in Delaware, claiming that the social media giant should not be able to restrict access to public data.
+On January 20, 2023, Bright Data countered with a lawsuit against Meta in Delaware, claiming that the social media giant should not be able to restrict access to public data.

 Bright Data emphasized the importance of public data for market competition and transparency; and vowed to defend everyone's right to access such public data.